vold-la/realtime-price-data/README.md

 - The table should be dynamic and should be updating its values in real-time according to new data.
 - Include a button to a modal/popup that allows you to change the stock or crypto.

-Using Next.js (or Express), Typescript, and Redux is mandatory.
-For Redux, put all state in localStorage, avoid use of useState(), and utilize actions and selectors when necessary.

-As your submission, submit a Github repo link that can be tested locally.
-Include a README that details how to install and run the repo.
-Please make sure that the repo is public.

 ## Demonstration

 https://drive.google.com/file/d/1Sx21SFut3es8iEPAs-4vQ10fmyiRcflE/view?usp=drive_link